Haskili/ShortFTP/README.md

 * -SU Allows the server to designate they wish for the server to stay up and keep receiving new clients until they manually close the process
 * -RM Sets the server to recover after certain types of errors.
 Allows for better usage of -SU if the user wants to leave the server running without resetting on error.
 * -PF Tells the server to print the file as we read() it to stdout
+* -LO Produces a unique log file for the server which records activity and has the timestamp of startup written in both the header of the file as well as the file name

 ### Client: